platformista/sobki/README.md

 ### 3. Access Your Application

 Once deployed, you can access your Drupal installation via the generated URL provided by either Platform.sh or Upsun.
+The Sobki profile is automatically installed on the first deploy, and the initial admin credentials are printed in the first deployment log.

 ## Customization